Skip to main content

 Mallet Percussion

-Prodigies works wonderfully with Xylophones, Glockenspiels & other mallet percussion.
-Mallets present more challenging alternative to the deskbells, which is good for kids ages 5+.
+Prodigies works wonderfully with Xylophones, Glockenspiels, and other mallet percussion.
+Mallets present a more challenging alternative to the deskbells, which is good for kids ages 5+.
 Check out our xylophones here.

 Piano

-You can also follow along with a piano, and we recommend color coding your keys with Chromanotes Stick Ons.
+You can follow along with a piano, and we recommend color coding your keys with Chromanotes Stick-Ons.
+Piano Prodigies is a full beginner-level series included inside your Prodigies Music membership.

 Percussion

-Most of the rhythm lessons in Prodigies can be followed by tapping, clapping & stomping.
+Most of the rhythm lessons in Prodigies can be followed by tapping, clapping, and stomping.
 Plus, our songs have percussion scrolling sheet music below the treble clef so you can jam along.

 Boomwhackers